Top 10 Hidden Gems and Best-Kept Secrets of Arizona

 4. Sunset Crater Volcano National Monument

 You don’t need to drive far to find another hidden gem in Arizona.
 Adjacent to Wupatki National Monument, Sunset Crater Volcano National Monument unveils a few other secrets of the area.
-The youngest volcanic area in the region, Sunset Crater surprises its infrequent visitors with hiking trails that run though hardened black lava.
+The youngest volcanic area in the region, Sunset Crater surprises its infrequent visitors with hiking trails that run through hardened black lava.

-Peeking into a cider cone is the ultimate reward that awaits those who go off the beaten path in search of the hidden gems in Northern Arizona.
-This activity, however, started gaining popularity.
+Peeking into a cinder cone is the ultimate reward that awaits those who go off the beaten path in search of the hidden gems of Northern Arizona.
+This activity, however, started gaining popularity.It got to that point that the favorite Sunset Crater Trail lured more adventure seekers than it could safely accommodate.
+To preserve the area, the trail was permanently closed a few decades ago

 The Lenox Crater Trail stepped in to offer a stunning alternative route.
 It delights the locals and visitors of Arizona with splendid views of such hidden gems as the Bonito Lava Flow, O’Leary Peak, and Sunset Crater Volcano itself.